-Socially unacceptable behaviour becomes bullying behaviour when, on the the information gathered, the criteria listed below have been met: e basis of The school will treat any incident which meets these criteria as bullyi ng the information gathered, the criteria listed below have been met: The school will treat any incident which meets these criteria as bullying behaviours.
+Socially unacceptable behaviour becomes bullying behaviour when, on the basis of the information gathered, the criteria listed below have been met: The school will treat any incident which meets these criteria as bullying behaviours.
 Is the behaviour intentional?
 YES / NO Is the behaviour targeted at a specific pupil or group of pupils?
 YES / NO Is the behaviour repeated?
 YES / NO Is the behaviour causing physical or emotional harm?
-YES / NO Does the behaviour involve omission? (may not always be present) YES / NO
+YES / NO Does the behaviour involve omission? (may not always be YES / NO present)